Support Us Button Widget

 Destination KCK

 Come 2026, you’ll be able to step into a real life dream house at Mattel Adventure Park Kansas City in Bonner Springs.
-The all-new entertainment resort is set to be the anchor attraction at Destination KCK, a 180-acre project with an all-season Christmas Village, six waterfront restaurants, event pavilions on the lake, and 30+ retail stores.
+The all-new entertainment resort is set to be the anchor attraction at Destination KCK, a 180-acre project featuring an all-season Christmas Village, six waterfront restaurants, and 30+ retail stores.

 KCtoday_Greenline KC